The Official Summit Survival Guide

 For those of you that are looking at this trip for the first time, read on!
 For those of you that are Summit veterans, you read on as well, so I can sit back and hear you say “YEP!”

+A lot of people are travelers.
+I know some of them really enjoy the experience of chartering a private aircraft similar to the ones from Jettly for a hassle-free flight.
+Going to Disney World is everyone’s dream!
 When preparing for your trip to Walt Disney World, the first thing you will notice is the outrageous costs involved with everything.
 I won’t go into this, because it is a simple fact of life.
-Anything Disney is expensive.
+Anything Disney is expensive but the experience is amazing!
 Instead, let’s jump ahead to the trip itself, shall we?

 If you are not from the general Orlando area, you will have some traveling to do.
 When you fly in, the first place you will go is to the Magic Bus.
 You will wait in line to check in and find out which bus you are on.
 Then you will proceed to another line to board the bus.
 This is basically foreshadowing your life for the next few days, as there will be an insane amount of waiting in lines.
 It starts here at the airport.